 Now you might be thinking, "OK great, but how do I set this up?".
 To explain this diagram in better, below are 3 simple steps to begin harvesting rain water.

 - Make sure that your roof has gutters - This is so you can catch the rainwater when it does fall (if not you will need to have gutters installed or find some way to capture the rainwater from your roof).
+Discover if your roof will work for rain harvesting.

 - Make sure you have a water storage container - Whether you already have some sort of water storage container or you need to go purchase a water tank, it is critical that you make sure your storage container is big enough for the amount of rain water you are catching in order to prevent overflow.
 There are a large range of options for containment including totes, 45 gallon drums, bladder tanks, metal tanks, poly tanks, and more, although we recommend you use a proper water tank with food grade poly for safety and preservation of the water.